yuanweixin/tiger-land/README.md

 # About
 Implementation of the tiger language specified in Appel's "Modern Compiler Implementation in ML", in the Nim language.

+# Status

+Abandoned to switch implementation language.
+Nim was not a good choice.
+It was fun for a while until it became a PITA to keep using.

 # Naming
 tiger-land was a typo when I made the repo, but it sounds way cooler than tiger-lang, so I kept it.